+As these initiatives demonstrate, the EU law-maker is centrally concerned that the development and deployment of AI should not occur at the expense of the rights of individual citizens, especially those injured through the shortcomings of high-risk systems.
 In other respects, though, the EU legal framework evinces an open and accepting attitude towards AI applications.
 AI systems falling outside the prohibited and high-risk categories, i.e. 'low-risk' may be developed free from regulatory constraint.
 The only residual requirement here is that of transparency (Ibid, Article 41).
 The innovation-friendly stance of the Proposal is also underlined by the express provision for 'sandboxing' schemes, in order to allow high-risk applications to be tested subject to appropriate regulatory oversight at Member State level (Ibid., Article 44).

-Overall, it appears that the draft AI Regulation provides for a framework that will strike an appropriate balance between the benefits and risks associated with the technology.
-The draft is presently proceeding through the EU legislative process, with the expectation that it will be enacted as law in 2023 and enter force some time in 2024.
+Overall, it appears that the draft AI Regulation and AI Liability Directive provide for a framework that will strike an appropriate balance between the benefits and risks associated with the technology.
+The drafts are presently proceeding through the EU legislative process, with the expectation that they will be enacted as law in 2023 and enter force some time in 2024.
 In the meantime, the centrality of EU citizen rights' protection in relation to AI applications is emphasized by the general 'European Declaration on Digital Rights and the Digital Decade' issued by the Commission in January 2022 (COM(2022) 28 final).
 Here it is stated that: "Everyone should be empowered to benefit from the advantages of artificial intelligence by making their own, informed choices in the digital environment, while being protected against risks and harm to one's health, safety and fundamental rights" (Ibid., Chapter III).